amacleay/amacleay.github.io/_drafts/panama-trip-notes.markdown

 If you are traveling, you should be busy experiencing _that_, not getting lost in the Twittersphere back home thousands of miles away, but here I am: four hours too early to check in for my flight from Panama City to Bocas del Toro, rabidly consuming all the media I can find from the [local ACLU](ACLU-MA), thousands of miles away.
 What else could I be doing?
 Looking up the history of the [places](hist-noriega) I'm [visiting](albrook) is a depressing look into my nation's [imperialist past](hist-canal), while I'm obsessing over the fight for its future.

 Oh well.
 Maybe I'll order a _cafe con leche_ in Spanish this time while I refresh the page.

 ---

+## Late morning

+I've read the majority of _H Is for Hawk_ on this leg of the journey - one of the perks of drawn-out but uninvolved travel.
+Macdonald has put together a quite involved book, weaving a number of distinct threads - the journey of raising a goshawk and hunting with her, the death of her father, and her commentary on the two famous falconry-related British books of the last century, _The Peregrine_ and _The Goshawk_; the analysis of the latter - and its author, T. H. White, who more famously wrote _The Once and Future King_ - of which forms the basis for much of her content.
+The material, to me, hangs together somewhat loosely, more like a collection of essays assembled like a mixtape than a coherent narrative, but that's not a serious problem.
+There is just one thing that distracts me from losing myself in the book.

+To my mind, the framework of Sigmund Freud is to psychology what Marx's is to political theory - wonderfully capable of providing a stirring narrative explanation, often illuminating and always intriguing, but in the end, too broad of application and too narrow of opinion to be seriously considered as dependable frames of reference.
+By that, I mean it has a fairly small and reductive set of rules, but can be applied in a very wide range of critiques which perhaps stretch those rules beyond their capacity, as though it were a flat-bottomed boat designed for a certain number of passengers but carrying many more than could actually fit.
+Macdonald's reading of White's life is replete with Freudian analyses, and what troubles me most is when it applies to his homosexuality.
+Somehow, at every turn, White's brutal childhood metamorphoses into all of his adult troubles: alcoholism, sadism, pedophilia, angst over his impossible homosexuality.
+I _don't_ think Macdonald is saying that somehow being unloved as a child turned him gay, but I _do_ think she is saying that his childhood is a critical part of his later alcoholism, among other things.
+The problem I find with this kind of attempt to tie youthful trauma to adult disorder is that it is ultimately unscientific - how could one disprove the hypothesis? - and so ultimately it gives us tools for labeling various states of being as pathologies to be explained by previous events.
+In the particular case of alcoholism, I believe we know emphatically that it is not simply a phenomenon of the psyche, because it has a strong genetic component (citation needed, I realize).
+Without a great deal more rigor, what's to prevent someone, using the same tools as Macdonald uses to construct her commentary, from calling his homosexuality a stress-induced pathology as well?

+Not that this is stopping me in any way, mind you.
+My flight to Bocas del Toro boards in an hour and a half, and I expect I'll have finished the book by the time I arrive.
+There's much more I enjoy in _H Is for Hawk_ than dislike.

+---